 Visit us Monday-Friday, 7am to 4:30pm.
-We have a small office with a small learning display; however, we enjoy visiting with people that stop by.
+We have a small office with a small learning display, and we enjoy visiting with people that stop by.

 Location and Contact Information